Architecture: lazycogs¶

 Work is split sharply into two phases.

 Phase 0 — open time runs at open() call time.
-It does the minimum needed to build a fully-described lazy DataArray: one DuckDB query to discover bands, one DuckDB query to build the time axis, and a grid computation.
-No pixel I/O happens.
+It does the minimum needed to build a fully-described lazy DataArray: one DuckDB query to inspect the first matching item, one DuckDB query to build the time axis, concurrent COG metadata opens for the requested bands, and a grid computation.
+No pixel windows are read.
 No dask task graph is built.
 A single MultiBandStacBackendArray is wrapped in an xarray LazilyIndexedArray.

 Phase 1 — compute time runs inside a dask worker when a chunk is actually computed.
 MultiBandStacBackendArray.__getitem__ receives the exact (band, time, y, x) index for the chunk, derives the chunk's spatial footprint, queries DuckDB for only the COGs that overlap that footprint and time step, reads and reprojects all selected bands concurrently with asyncio, and mosaics the results.